TerrellSowell/Active-Directory-File-Share-Permissions/README.md

 ## Objective

-Active Directory Lab project aimed to establish a controlled environment for simulating and creating network files and permissions on Active Directory.
+This Active Directory Lab project aimed to establish a controlled environment for simulating and creating network files and permissions on Active Directory.
 The primary focus was to create and analyze file share and permissions within a Domain Controller, generating test telemetry to mimic real-world helpdesk scenarios.
 This hands-on experience was designed to deepen understanding of network files and permissions .

 ### Skills Learned
 [Bullet Points - Remove this afterwards]